chinamike65/hugo-tuolesi/content/book6/book6en.md

 64

-Renunciation, Bodhicitta, and Six Paramitas are the five paths and ten places of the Bodhisattva Way; there are four tantric practices in tantra: the division of affairs, the division of practice, the division of yoga, and the division of supreme yoga.
-The combination of the two teachings of esoteric and esoteric is Tibetan Buddhism.
+Renunciation, Bodhicitta, and Six Paramitas are the five paths and ten bhumis of the Bodhisattva Way; there are four tantric practices in tantra: the action tantra, performance tantra, yoga tantra, and supreme yoga.
+The combination of the two teachings of exoteric and esoteric is Tibetan Buddhism.

 Tantra believes that man and nature are one.

 The human body is a universe, and the method of combining it with the universe outside the body is the secret method.

-There are the sun and the moon outside, and we also have two eyes on our faces; the earth outside has four continents, and our human body has limbs; what the outside earth has, we almost have our human body.
+There are the sun and the moon outside, and we also have two eyes on our faces; the earth outside has four continents, and our human body has limbs; what the outside earth has, we also have in our human body.

 There are many flowers, plants and trees outside on the earth, and we also have a lot of hair on our bodies.